Department website: http://eps.jhu.edu/

 Basic concepts in geology, including plate tectonics; Earth’s internal structure; geologic time; minerals; formation of igneous, sedimentary, and metamorphic rocks; development of faults, folds and earthquakes; geomagnetism.
 Corequisite (for EPS Majors): AS.270.221; optional for others.
 The course is introductory and open to undergraduates at all levels; freshmen are encouraged to enroll.

 This course is a hands-on learning experience for introductory geological concepts and techniques using geological tools, such as mineral/rock samples, microscopes, and maps.
-Field trips are its essential part.
+A Saturday fieldtrip in late Sep/early Oct is an essential part.
 The course is open to undergraduates at all levels; freshmen who wish to get their hands (and boots) dirty are encouraged to enroll.

 Prerequisite(s): AS.270.220, credit earned or concurrent enrollment